microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 > The Mixed Reality Toolkit is available via [multiple delivery mechanisms](DownloadingTheMRTK.md) and in the future will also be available via the Unity package manager once Unity makes that option available.

 ## Import MRTK packages into your project
 1. Create a new Unity project, or open an existing project.
+When creating a project, make sure to select "3D" as the template type, currently MRTK does not support the other project types.
 We used 2018.3.9f1 for this tutorial, though any Unity 2018.3.X release should work.

-> *Note* when creating a new project with Unity 2018, Unity gives you several templates to choose from.
-Currently the **MRTK does not yet support the Scriptable Render Pipeline**, so the LWSRP, HDSRP and VRSRP projects are not compatible with MRTK projects.

 2. Import the Microsoft.MixedRealityToolkit.Unity.Foundation package you've downloaded by going into "Asset -> Import Package -> Custom Package", selecting the .unitypackage file, ensuring all items to import are checked, and then selecting "Import".